 The Global Food Safety Initiative (GFSI) is an organization whose purpose is to enforce food safety through internationally-recognized benchmarked standards.
 Becoming GFSI certified helps food manufacturers and processors stay competitive, produce safer products, and improve performance in a number of key areas.
 If your company is considering certification in one of the GFSI schemes, this guide will help you determine which option is best for your needs.

 Becoming SQF certified offers several advantages for food and beverage companies.
 Like other Global Food Safety Initiative (GFSI) schemes, SQF certification helps facilities improve performance, promote safer products and operations, and optimize their resources.
 While there are several steps involved with becoming SQF certified, these advantages far outweigh the time and effort.
 Here’s what you should know about the certification.

 In July of 2020, the FDA released “The New Era of Smarter Food Safety Blueprint” with the goal of creating a safer, more transparent food system.
 This new approach to food safety comes on the heels of the COVID-19 crisis and at the cusp of what the FDA calls “a food revolution,” as production methods are evolving and manufacturers are embracing digitalization.
 It calls for a heavier reliance on technologies to modernize, enforce traceability, and drive efficiency across the industry.
 The push also encourages food and beverage companies to not only leverage digital solutions, but to weave them into their culture as a means of keeping the American food supply safe.

 Check Out Our Favorite Articles on Food Quality and Safety from January 2020!

-Each month, we follow food industry trends and news and bring you insight from thought leaders in food quality and safety.
-Check out our favorite blog posts and articles from around the web from last month.
+Each month, we follow the latest trends and news in food safety and quality to bring you insights and updates from thought leaders in the food and beverage industry.
+Here's a roundup of some of our favorite articles and blog posts from around the web in January 2020.